Selection and parallel trends: Setup, selection mechanism, and examples

-\begin{remark}[Parallel trends and functional form] \looseness=-1 Throughout this paper, we take the functional form of the outcome as given.
-We thereby abstract from the issues arising from the sensitivity of DiD to functional form specification; see \citet{roth2021when} for a discussion. \end{remark}
+\begin{remark}[Parallel trends and functional form] Throughout this paper, we take the functional form of the outcome as given.
+We thereby abstract from the issues arising from the sensitivity of DiD to functional form specification \citep[e.g.,][]{roth2021when}. \end{remark}